 Picture by A. Pliadis

-The Land Force consists of the Mechanized Infantry Brigade "Iron Wolf", the National Defence Volunteer Forces, the King Mindaugas, the Grand Duchess Birutė, and the Lithuanian Grand Duke Butigeidis Dragoon Motorised Infantry Battalions, the Juozas Vitkus Engineer Battalion, and the Land Forces Juozas Lukša Training Center, numbering about 3,500 regulars and 4,500 volunteers.
+The LLF is comprised of (see the scheme) the Mechanized Infantry Brigade "Iron Wolf", the National Defence Volunteer Forces, the King Mindaugas Hussar, the Grand Duchess Birutė Uhlan, and the Lithuanian Grand Duke Butigeidis Dragoon Battalions, the Juozas Vitkus Engineer Battalion, and the Land Forces Juozas Lukša Training Center, numbering about 3,500 regulars and civilians, and around 4,500 volunteers.